Can You Smoke Weed While on Antibiotics?

 Medically reviewed by Dr. Brian Kessler, MD

 Cannabis has a number of reported uses.
-And while many consumers will claim the plant can do no harm, there are specific cautions that cannabis users should take when it comes to combining prescription medications and cannabis.
+While many consumers will claim the plant can do no harm, there are specific precautions that cannabis users should take when it comes to combining prescription medications and cannabis.
 As it turns out, cannabis may interact with prescription antibiotics, which are used to fight off bacterial infections like MRSA, pneumonia, tetanus, E. coli, syphilis, and more.

 This article will explore the risks or benefits that may occur when individuals combine their prescription antibiotics with cannabinoids like THC and CBD.